 The films on today’s list are about the most common form of love: the unrequited kind.
-Here is the list of top movies about one sided or unrequited love ever made.
-You can watch some of these best one sided love movies on Netflix, Hulu, or Amazon Prime.
+Here is the list of top movies about one-sided or unrequited love ever made.
+You can watch some of these movies about one-sided love on Netflix, Hulu, or Amazon Prime.

 12. Like Crazy (2011)

 Sometimes, conversations are unnecessary.
-Sometimes all you need is the company of the person you like and that’s it.
-In ‘Like Crazy’, Anna, a British Exchange student who is deported from America and her love Jacob, spend most of the movie apart.
-But when they do meet, a wordless slow-dance is enough to rekindle the memories of all the sunsets they spent by the beach, the fun go-karting rides, the long walks and their affection for each other.
+Sometimes all you need is the company of the person you like, and that’s it.
+In ‘Like Crazy,’ Anna is a British exchange student who is deported from America, and her love Jacob spends most of his time away from her.
+But when they do meet, a wordless slow-dance is enough to rekindle the memories of all the sunsets they spent by the beach, the fun go-karting rides, the long walks, and their affection for each other.
 So pro-tip: before having the wordless date, do care to have some awesome regular dates to reminisce about.

 Read More: Best Marriage Movies of All Time

 11. Her (2013)

 Spike Jonze’s ‘Her’ is a groundbreaking romance film for more reasons than one.
 Its concept of intimacy with a sentient OS is futuristic and yet doesn’t seem so far-fetched given that technology is developing by leaps and bounds.
 A particularly poignant scene shows our protagonist on a beach trip with “Her,” where she plays him melodies, and he explains what sharing one’s life and growing with someone means.
 This shows that sometimes the key to a glorious date is interesting conversations with the right person.

 10. My Best Friend’s Wedding (1997)